 Sharad Pawar slams PM Modi over black money issue

-Kolhapur, Apr 12: NCP chief Sharad Pawar Thursday said Prime Minister Narendra Modi has failed to fulfill his 2014 pre-poll promise of recovering black money within 100 days of coming to power.
+Kolhapur, Apr 12: Nationalist Congress Party (NCP) chief Sharad Pawar on Thursday said Prime Minister Narendra Modi has failed to fulfill his 2014 pre-poll promise of recovering black money within 100 days of coming to power.

 He also criticised the BJP-led NDA government over its failure to clean the river Ganga.

-"The Prime Minister had promised that if he failed to recover black money in 100 days, he is ready for punishment of hanging in public.
+"The Prime Minister had promised that if he failed to recover black money in 100 days", he was ready for punishment of hanging in public.

 "But the black money has not come out...so what happened to his promise?...though we are not interested in hanging anyone in public," he said.